-Known for its artisanal coffee, quirky residents, and – you guessed it – a rich tapestry of supernatural shenanigans.
-Beneath the canopy of its rainy skies and amidst the backdrop of its iconic bridges, the city hides a spectral side waiting to be unearthed.
-From spine-tingling tunnels to eerie estates, the haunted places in Portland beckon to those with a curious heart and a penchant for the paranormal.
-So, fearless reader, are you ready to embark on a ghostly journey through the Rose City’s most haunted haunts?
+Known for its artisanal coffee, quirky residents, and – you guessed it – a histoy of shenanigans, Portland is one of the most popular cities on the West Coast.
+But beneath its canopy of rainy skies, iconic bridges, and historical landmarks, the city also has another, not-so-talked about side that we’ll try to uncover in this article.
+From spine-tingling tunnels to eerie estates, the haunted places in Portland are perfect for people with curious hearts and a penchant for the paranormal.

 Helpful Resources For Visiting Portland